 So tell us what's going on here.

-Uh SNAP reforms that we're talking about just make a lot of sense.
+SNAP reforms that we're talking about just make a lot of sense.

-they also know where the jobs that they've got that aren't being filled and what skills are needed.
+They also know where the jobs that they've got that aren't being filled and what skills are needed.

-So uh we're also updating assets.
+So we're also updating assets.

-We're doing some really good work here after three years of study of the SNAP program that's really important to its beneficiaries, but quite frankly, it's also important to the taxpayers.
+We're doing some really good work here after three years of study of the SNAP program that's really important to its beneficiaries.

-This is a target rich environment.
+This is a target-rich environment.

-It's coming a point where they're coming at a point where the Trump recovery, the Trump tax reforms are all beginning to hit and take off, and we think this is a great time to have this conversation with the American people.
+It's coming at a point where the Trump recovery, the Trump tax reforms are all beginning to hit and take off.

-So tell us how that happens and have you talked to the president about it, and is he on board?
+So tell us how that happens, and have you talked to the president about it, and is he on board?

-That's that's my signature piece of legislation right now to get done.
+As chairman of that committee, that's my signature piece of legislation right now to get done.

 So we've got to keep that safety net in place for them.